pborenstein/twohorses/src/twohorses.md

 ![](img/twoheaded.png)

-Some time ago, out in the country, there lived two
+<p class="drop">Some time ago, out in the country, there lived two
-horses: a white horse, and a brown horse.
+horses: a white horse, and a brown horse.</p>

 The two horses were best friends.
 They had grown up together,